alien4cloud/alien4cloud-data-migration-scripts/README.md

 You can use the same infrastructure for this migration for both A4C and ES machines (no parallel run).

+Regarding the amount of data you have and the quality of your network, these operations can take some time.
+As an example, a test instance having ~ 1000 applications took 5 minutes to dump and 10 minute to load.

 # Limitations

 Plugins and their configuration won't be migrated: